koihin/diceandgames/content/post/rtz-special-rules.md

 If a Hit does [DEATH] damage, Damage Resilient only applies to half the damage rounded up.
 For example, a KV-47 is Hit by a weapon that does [DEATH], instead of rolling for Damage Resilient against all 5 damage, it rolls only 3 (half rounded up).

 ## Suppression Rules
-**this replaces Suppression in the rulebook and affects Stunned in a small way.**
+*This replaces Suppression in the rulebook and affects Stunned in a small way.*

-A Unit can be in one of 3 Suppression states, the default is *None* (no suppression), *Suppressed*, and *Pinned*.
+A Unit can be in one of 3 Suppression states; the default is **None** (no suppression), **Suppressed**, and **Pinned**.
 Only Infantry class 1 and 2 can have a Pinned state, all other units including all Vehicles and Aircrafts ignore a Pinned result.
 All Heroes, by themselves, ignore a Pinned result as well.
 However, if joined to Infantry 1 or 2 unit it can be pinned as per the unit.

 When a target unit is hit, roll 2 dice.
 For each [BLOC] rolled, move up to the next Suppression state, i.e. None to Suppressed, Suppressed to Pinned.

 Rallying for a unit is conducted as usual.
 Roll 2 dice at the start of a unit's Activation.
 For each [BLOC] rolled, lower the Unit's Suppression state by one, e.g. Pinned becomes Suppressed, Suppressed becomes None.

+All Heroes (including those joined to a Unit), Vehicles and Aircrafts, may choose to re-roll each Rally attempt.
+They must re-roll all dice and they must accept the second result, even if it is worse than the first.

 In addition when Rallying, if 2 [BLOC] are rolled, Stunned is removed as well, before the first Action of the unit.

-If a unit is still Suppressed or Pinned after rallying, the first Action must be a Nothing Action.
+If a unit is still Suppressed or Pinned after Rallying, the first Action must be a Nothing Action.
 In addition, if a Unit is Pinned, it cannot attempt a Reactive Attack, and it loses any ability that grants them a third Action.

 All units can attempt to Rally as a Special Action.